don7panic/xtrade/docs/user_guide.md

 ---

-*This documentation is based on the current development state.
-Features marked as "planned" are scheduled for implementation according to the sprint timeline.*
+*This documentation reflects the current implementation status of XTrade.
+The system is fully functional with real-time market data processing, WebSocket connections, and comprehensive configuration management.
+Future development will focus on enhancing the TUI interface and adding advanced features.*